top of page

 The ending Track of the first side "Seamus" is named after singer Steve Marriott's ("Small Faces" and "Humble Pie") Border Collie dog.
 Gilmore was babysitting the dog for Marriott and brought it with him to the studio one day.
 The dog used to bark and howl at the sound of David Gilmour playing, which got the idea to create this very special duet between a guitar and a dog.

 By the way, the gatefold of the album included a picture of the four members of the band.
 This was "Pink Floyd's" last photo on an album.
-None of "Pink Floyd's" albums up to the 1987 album "A Momentary Lapse of Reason" will not include a picture of the band members and even on "A Momentary Lapse of Reason" the picture is of David Gilmour and Nick Mason, while on later releases the picture of Rick Wright was added.
+None of "Pink Floyd's" albums up to the 1987 album "A Momentary Lapse of Reason" will not include a picture of the band members and even on "A Momentary Lapse of Reason" the picture is of David Gilmour and Nick Mason, while on later releases the picture of Richard Wright was added.

 This album was a very important step in the development of the band and its transition from the psychedelic era to the more progressive period.
 Roger Waters noted that the lyrics of "Echoes" were an attempt to explain the potential that each human being has to know and respect each other - or in his words "empathy rather than antipathy".
 Waters will later develop the ideological idea of this work and begin to focus on the people and problems of humanity.
 Before the rain of effects of "The Dark Side Of The Moon" and before the criticism of "Animals", this album gives us a one-time glimpse into the pure and optimistic musical innocence of a cohesive band that has found the sound that will define it.